5 Real Persistence Athletics Member Transformations

 What is next

-Devang is currently in a strength block targeting a 405-pound deadlift.
+The 500-pound deadlift.
 He has the training age and the work capacity for it.
-The coaching plan is conservative volume, technical priority, and patience.
-The same approach that got him here.
+The plan is conservative volume, technical priority, and patience, the same approach that got him here.
+His progression is referenced in our member transformations hub, and our coaches page covers the team behind the strength programming.

 Where she started